Kitchener Stitch Tutorial: A Seamless Finish for Your Knitting

 A Bit of History

-Though in use earlier, this stitch was named after the British Secretary of War, Horatio Herbert Kitchener, 1st Earl Kitchener, who popularized it during World War I to encourage British and American women to provide socks and other clothing for their soldiers.
+Though in use earlier, the stitch was named after Horatio Herbert Kitchener, 1st Earl Kitchener and British Secretary of War, who popularized it during World War I. He encouraged British and American women to knit socks for soldiers, distributing patterns that used a seamless graft to avoid irritating seams—crucial for comfort in trenches.

 The Knit Kitchener Stitch